 Spontaneous trips are real thrillers, but for trips that need you to book a flight and be away for several days, I suggest spending enough time for planning.
 Check your day off from work, the holidays, and the long weekends.
-File your leave in advance and book flights ASAP.If you follow Philippine holidays, many of which fall on Sat-Suns in 2016, these are the long weekends you can set your travels and leaves.
+File your leave in advance and book flights ASAP.If you follow Philippine holidays, these are the long weekends you can set your travels and leaves.

 5. Do it yourself.

 Planning your travel makes you accountable.
-It’s all up to you–you fail yourself, fool yourself, or make yourself win.
+It’s all up to you.
 It’s flexible compared to group travel packages, and the reward for a successfully executed travel plan is a good pat on the back.
 A downside of DIY trips, however, is that you do research on your own—the usual stuff of what to do, where to go, where to eat, where to stay, how much, how long, etc. Word of advise: Don’t overkill your research and spoil the fun.

 Instagrammer @whereisg shares: “If you want a vacation, go for a tour package.
 If you want adventure, go DIY.
 It helps you get to know the place more as you do the planning and research .
 Contact the tourism office of your destination.
 They can provide significant help, e.g. paluto.
 Also read blogs and reviews.”

 6. Do it alone.